solidfi/vgs-collect-web/README.md

 | pin-token     | Pin token you can get it from api |
 | VGS-env       | mode - live or sandbox |

+Note: The VGS vault ID's required for implementing the sample code can be requested via a Solid help desk ticket.

 ### Parameters for debit pull link card
 | Parameters    | Description   |
 | ------------- | ------------- |